mindkin/hourfleet/docs/index.md

 We're constantly improving Hourfleet.
 Some improvements are small and barely noticable, while others are large, most typically adding new features that are designed to make your car sharing network the go-to in your area.
 We document all improvements in our [Platform Release Notes](releasenotes.html).

-## Zapier Integration

-You can now create a 'Zap' at [zapier](http://www.zapier.com) to connect your car sharing network with your favourite apps, like : Intercom, Slack, and Email.
-See [Zapier Integration](zapier.html) for details.